Lever Brothers

 Lever Brothers was a British manufacturing company founded in 1885 by two brothers: William Hesketh Lever, 1st Viscount Leverhulme (1851–1925), and James Darcy Lever (1854–1916).
 They invested in and successfully promoted a new soap-making process invented by chemist William Hough Watson.
 Lever Brothers entered the United States market in 1895 and acquired Mac Fisheries, owner of T. Wall & Sons, in 1925.
-Lever Brothers was one of several British companies that took an interest in the welfare of its British employees.
-Its brands included "Lifebuoy", "Lux" and "Vim".
+Its brands included Lifebuoy, Lux and Vim.
 Lever Brothers merged with Margarine Unie to form Unilever in 1929.